 The practice of cultural studies has been informative during my time at Leeds Beckett, and I have been consistently proud of its principles and ideas.
-Despite it's usually in the departments of Social Sciences at universities across the country, the importance of cultural studies is often taken for granted.
+The importance of cultural studies is often taken for granted.

 One of the defining aspects of cultural studies is its interdisciplinary nature.
 Pioneers of cultural studies recognised and embraced the frequent intersection of ideas, methods and research between disciplines.
 By tearing down these disciplinary boundaries, cultural studies re-imagined the potential for academic studies.
-This philosophy of interaction and co-operation between the various disciplines in cultural studies and humanities is in evidence at Leeds Beckett.
-Events run by the school, most recently for Black History Month, are as organizationally interdisciplinary as they are in content.
-Similarly, in everyday study students are encouraged to look outside of their course to bring depth to their research.
+This philosophy of interaction and cooperation between the various disciplines in cultural studies and humanities is evident at Leeds Beckett.
+Events run by the school are interdisciplinary.
+Similarly, in everyday study, students are encouraged to look outside their course to bring depth to their research.

-Because of this, cultural studies to me stands for equality and integrity, and a persistent attempt to expose where these are undermined in society.
+I firmly believe that this has been instrumental in creating socially aware graduates conscious of ever-present inequalities, an essential educational step towards institutional change and because of this, to me, cultural studies stands for equality and integrity and a persistent attempt to expose where these are undermined in society.